 Late Checkin is anything after 9pm.
-Please mention this at time of booking, as there may be an additional fee.
-I can work around nearly any time you need to check in (I've even let those that fly in early drop their bags off around 9 or 10 then go to breakfast until the current guests check out and the room is cleaned.
+Please mention this at time of booking.
+I can work around nearly any time you need to check in (I've even let those that fly in early drop their bags off then go to breakfast until the current guests check out and the room is cleaned.
 (K-24 is a 24 hr diner on SMB, Urth Cafe is a great spot on Melrose/Westmount.)
 Anything I can do to make your trip easier, I'll do my best.

 ****Sometimes by ADVANCE request, I can allow a visiting dog with an extra fee, but only on VERY short-term stays (1-5 days).
-Non-refundable pet fee is $15 per day.
+Non-refundable pet fee is $15 per day and due at checkin.
 (25% of local kennel boarding.)
 This is also assuming your dog is potty trained and you'll be responsible for any damage that might occur.
-Those are brand new rugs as of Summer 2015
+Please have this ready at checkin.

 ****Final Note: I want you to feel taken care of here, that you had an clean, insanely centrally-located house in a very safe, fun, area.
 In a room with sheets that don't feel or look 3 years old, on a solid, comfy bed and luxury hotel-worthy TV channel selection.
-Just help me not go into your security deposit by leaving the room neat with removal of all personal items upon departure (unless you're leaving some unopened food/beverage items or toiletries for future guests.)
+Just help me not go into your security deposit by leaving the room neat with removal of all personal items and trash upon departure.

 Any concerns please let me know.
 I am constantly updating and revising the space and listing per my treasured guests' constructive notes.
 You can tell from my reviews, I care about your experience here.
 Thank you.
 And have an amazing stay!